You can always tell if a trainee is serious about their training based on how they appear from the back.

 Humans have much longer arms than alligators.
 What could possibly be your excuse for short-arming your chin-ups?

 Are you scared that you will not be able to perform the full rep?
 Will that destroy your fabricated online persona as being a true lifter?

 Some lifters use the excuse that they are too heavy to perform pull-ups.
-That is funny because a few of my training partners are 230lb plus and are doing pull-ups with added weight every week.
+That is funny because a few of my training partners on The Fit Team are 200-230lbs plus and are doing pull-ups with added weight every week.

 It isn’t that you cannot do pull-ups because you weigh over 200lbs.
 You cannot do them because 25-40 percent of that 200lbs is pure fat.
 The pull-up is the ultimate bodyfat test because as you get leaner and stronger, pull-ups will get easier.

 Don’t be afraid to get stronger as every expert was once a beginner.
 Who cares if you look weak on day 1?
 Everybody does.